+Method 1: Solar energy and Water

 Hydrogen can be acquired through natural gas, coal, solar energy, wind, and biomass.
-The most efficient and emission -free procedure to acquire hydrogen is through solar energy and water, this technique was developed by researchers at CU Boulder.
+The most efficient and emission -free procedure to acquire hydrogen is through solar energy and water.
+Researchers at CU Boulder developed this technique.
 Essentially, the sun light/rays are amplified and concentrated by mirrors to a central tower.
-The concentrated heat is then directed towards a chemical chamber containing metal oxides, which when heated up, releases oxygen atoms.
-With the help of steam, acquired by boiling up water through the concentrated heat, the oxygen atoms start to stick to the surface of the metal oxides allowing the release of hydrogen atoms.
+The concentrated heat is then directed towards a chemical chamber containing metal oxides, which when heated up, release oxygen atoms.
+With the help of steam, acquired by boiling up water through the concentrated heat, the oxygen atoms start to stick to the surface of the metal oxides allowing the release of hydrogen atoms(see figure 3 for better understanding).
 Hence, hydrogen gas is acquired.
-However, in terms of storage, hydrogen gas requires a lot of storage space, which is then hydrogen gas is converted into liquid hydrogen (it consumes less space).
-Liquid hydrogen can be achieved by cooling down hydrogen gas to 20.28oK (about -252.87oC).
-Liquid hydrogen can then be contained in pressurized and thermally insulated containers to maintain it in its liquid form and allowing ease in transportation.
+However, in terms of storage, hydrogen gas requires a lot of storage space, then the hydrogen gas is converted into liquid hydrogen (it consumes less space).
+Liquid hydrogen can be achieved by cooling down hydrogen gas to 20.28oK (about -252.87oC). (“Hydrogen Energy”) Liquid hydrogen can then be contained in pressurized and thermally insulated containers to maintain it in its liquid form, allowing ease in transportation.

+Method 2: Steam Reforming

 Nevertheless, the technique is expensive as it relies on solar energy.
 The most common method used to harness hydrogen gas is steam reforming.
 Approximately 95% of the hydrogen produced in the United States is by this method.
-This method involves the usage of natural gas, such as methane, ethanol, and propane (mostly hydrocarbons).
+(Al-Khatib, Talal) This method involves the usage of natural gas, such as methane, ethanol, and propane (mostly hydrocarbons).
 The hydrocarbons are then exposed to steam and a catalyst allowing the separation of hydrogen gas.
-However, natural gases are being used in the production of hydrogen gas, leading to pollutants such as Carbon Monoxide and Carbon Dioxide, destroying the concept of clean energy.
+However, natural gases are being used in the production of hydrogen gas, leading to pollutants such as Carbon Monoxide and Carbon Dioxide (See figure 4), destroying the concept of clean energy.
 Not only does this harm the environment and contribute to global warming, but it also increases the natural gas consumption (a non-renewable energy).

-One of the numerous techniques that produce hydrogen involves household wastes, called conversion of biomass and wastes.
+Method 3: Conversion of Biomass and Wastes One of the numerous techniques that produce hydrogen involves household wastes, called conversion of biomass and wastes.
 At first glance the idea, it seems to solve a lot of problems, however, it also emits greenhouse gasses that contribute to global warming.
-Using this technique, hydrogen gas is produced through a process called pyrolysis (gasification of biomass resources) as shown on the diagram on the left.
+Using this technique, hydrogen gas is produced through a process called pyrolysis (gasification of biomass resources) as shown in figure 5.
 Biomass resources include plastics, waste grease, and agricultural wastes.
 It also uses biomass that is mainly grown for energy extraction purposes.
 During the pyrolysis process, a liquid is formed as a product that contains various different elements and compounds in form of energy, such as hydrogen gas.
-This method has potential as it removes undesired wastes from the streets and puts it for good use.
-In addition, biomass is produced daily all over the globe in the form of waste and it is quiet cheap to convert into energy.
+(Borgese, Domenic Borgese, Alexis Bianco, Tiffany Jantzen, and Andrew Ferguson.)This method has potential as it removes undesired wastes from the streets and puts it for good use.
+In addition, biomass is produced daily all over the globe in the form of waste and it is quite cheap to convert into energy.
 However, this produces various greenhouse gasses, such as Carbon Monoxide and Carbon Dioxide.
 Furthermore, as soon as the gasses are emitted, such as the Hydrogen gas, it is extremely difficult to capture it, as it is a quick process.
 Converting biomass and wastes to hydrogen gas is effective but still requires our ozone layer to pay the price.